szarath/Supplier_Site/README.md

         Open project using Visual Studio
-        Edit appsettings.json file where SupplierDB is edit the string to match your database connection string Run add-migration "your_initial_migraiton" in package manage console in visual studio Run update-database in package manage console in visual studio Next navigate to the Supplier_Site folder and using the command line run "Dotnet Run".
+        Edit appsettings.json file where SupplierDB is edit the string to match your database connection string Run add-migration "your_initial_migraiton" in package manage console in visual studio Run update-database in package manage console in visual studio.

+        Next navigate to the "supplier-app" folder and using the command line run "npm install".
+        This will install all the angular dependencies.

+        Next navigate to the "Supplier_Site" folder and using the command line run "Dotnet Run".

 Running the "Dotnet Run" command will spin up the swagger on https://localhost:7257/swagger/index.html and at the same time spin up the angular app on https://localhost:7257/